-Dining is not only an opportunity for patients to eat, but an important opportunity for socialization and camaraderie.
-Considerations when choosing a facility include:
+Dining is not only an opportunity for nursing home residents to eat, but an important opportunity for socialization and camaraderie.
+And planned activities are vital in the long-term care setting, providing cognitive stimulation and preventing isolation.
+When choosing a facility, consider the following:

 - What type of dining program is offered?
-Some facilities offer restaurant-like dining, while others serve all residents the same meal with limited opportunity for alternatives.
+Some skilled nursing facilities offer restaurant-like dining, while others serve all residents the same meal with limited opportunity for alternatives.

 - Are residents encouraged to eat in the dining room?